lgaetano/Udacity-fullstack-web-capstone-project/README.md

 - The Auth0 Domain Name
 - The Auth0 Client ID
 The JWT token contains the permissions for the 'Insurance Manager' and 'Insurance Agent' roles.

+## Roles:

+### Insurance Agent

+- Can view patients and providers
+- Add patients

+### Insurance Manager

+- All permissions an Insurance Agent has and…
+- Modify or delete an patient from the database